dmitriz/min-karma/README.md

 - Installs all testing packages as dependencies, no need to install them manually.
 - Automatically copied to your directory (using [`shelljs](https://www.npmjs.com/package/shelljs)):
   - Minimal functional configuration file `karma.conf.js` with comments.
-  - Basic testing example is automatically copied to your directory.
+  - Basic testing example in the `examples` folder.

 ## If you are new to Node
 [Download and Install Node.js](https://nodejs.org/download/), see [How do I get started with Node.js](http://stackoverflow.com/questions/2353818/how-do-i-get-started-with-node-js) for more information.

-## To use as Repository:
+## To use as separate Repository:
 ### Clone
 ```sh
 git clone https://github.com/dmitriz/min-karma